 Now it all falls on Cooper’s shoulders to decide if he wanted to stay and let the world suffer from a terrible famine or go to space to find another planet that conceives life.
 However, the latter involves the risk of him never meeting and seeing his children ever again.

-Interstellar is very impressive and yet astonishing that astonishes the audience to the point that the little objections in Nolan’s work seem to evanesce into thin air.
+Interstellar is very impressive and yet astonishing which astonishes the audience to the point that the little objections in Nolan’s work seem to evanesce into thin air.
 There are some things about Nolan’s work that are never going to change – no matter if you find them appealing or irritating, he will continue to do them in his movies.
 The audience has somehow come to terms with his style, provided that the rest of the film actually amazes the audience.

 The Spells that Cast Real Magic in the Movie